vcarl/blog/src/pages/wayfair-walkout-organizing.md

 title: How a walkout happens in tech
 description:
-  Wayfair employees walked out this week after learning that their employer sold beds that would be used in concentration camps.
+  Wayfair employees walked out this week after learning that their employer sold beds that would be used in detention centers.
 Here's how they turned anger into action.
 date: "2019-07-05"
 tags: career, organizing